-AREC are pleased to announce the (re)commencement of a specialist dermatology referral service in collaboration with Dermatology for Animals
+AREC offers a specialist dermatology referral service in collaboration with Dermatology for Animals

 Dermatology for Animals was established in Brisbane in 1999, to provide specialised patient care in dermatology in any species.
 For more information about Dermatology for Animals, please scroll to the end of the page.